PaRappa: Development

 Matsuura told Engadget during a pre-Tokyo Game Show meeting in 2011 that the "possibility of remaking or rebuilding or making sequels" starring PaRappa has always been a topic of discussion.
-He believed that a handheld platform like the then-upcoming PlayStation Vita represented an incentive to revisit a video game featuring PaRappa with regards to both content and business issues.
+He believed that a handheld platform like the upcoming PlayStation Vita represented an incentive to revisit a video game featuring PaRappa with regards to both content and business issues.
 Matsuura explained that to only do handheld platforms could provide a better experience with regards to risk of latency compared to home consoles, but also a new business model could be attempted with regards to developing a new rhythm game starring PaRappa.
 Greenblat expressed a hope that Sony would realize PaRappa's "golden true potential" in the rhythm game genre, and that he would given further opportunities to design some new games.
 In 2013, Foxx led a social media campaign to persuade Sony into commissioning a new game in the rhythm action series.